Note: The following document is an English translation of the Japanese-language original.

 (2) Interim dividends

-Each week, the Company holds meetings of the Board of Executive Managing Directors.
+Twice a month, the Company holds meetings of the Board of Executive Directors.
 Consisting of directors responsible for business execution, this body decides on business execution not subject to resolutions by the Board of Directors and promotes the sharing of information.
-The standing auditor also attends meetings of the Board of Executive Managing Directors.
+The Standing Audit & Supervisory Committee members also attend meetings of the Board of Executive Directors.

 4. Occupational authority of executive managing directors

 The Companyʼs executive managing directors conduct appropriate and efficient business execution in accordance with rules governing occupational authority and assigned duties for officers decided by the Board of Directors.

 Article 23 Business Plan Formulation, Realization and Verification

 As a rule the Board of Directors, in line with the Group Business Philosophy, formulates the Group’s medium-term business plan once every three years and strives to achieve plan targets, with an eye to realizing the Group’s sustainable growth and improvement in medium- to long-term corporate value.
 Progress status of the medium-term business plan is constantly verified.
 In the event that targets are not reached, causes for this are analyzed and responses investigated, with findings reflected in plans for the upcoming business term.

 In addition to monitoring conducted by the Audit & Supervisory Committee to determine the overall effectiveness of the Board of Directors, all Directors undergo an annual self-assessment of Board effectiveness for the previous fiscal year by completing questionnaire surveys and taking part in interviews.
 In addition, opinions raised by Directors are summarized and the necessary improvements required to improve the overall effectiveness of the Board of Directors compiled, and an outline of these is disclosed together with the results of the self-assessment.